 Stakeholder engagement plays a crucial role in ensuring transparent sustainability reporting.
 Involving relevant stakeholders in the reporting process enables companies to better understand the expectations and needs of their stakeholders and ensure that their reports are relevant and meaningful.
 This can help build stakeholder trust and create long-term value.

 In addition, stakeholder engagement can help to identify potential risks at an early stage and take appropriate measures to minimise risks.
 By involving relevant stakeholders in the reporting process, companies can ensure that their reports support informed decisions and build stakeholder trust.
-In the following sections, we will examine the challenges and solutions for responsible sustainability reporting in more detail and provide an outlook on the future.
-The future of sustainability reporting.
+In the following sections, we will take a closer look at the challenges and solutions for responsible sustainability reporting and provide an outlook on the future of sustainability reporting.
+Future of sustainability reporting.

 Challenges and solutions for responsible sustainability reporting

-Sustainability reporting harbours a number of challenges, including the complexity of ESG issues, the availability of Data and information and the need for clear communication about challenges and difficulties.
-Organisations need to ensure that their reports are relevant, meaningful and easily accessible to build stakeholder trust.
-One way to overcome these challenges is to set clear targets and indicators for measuring sustainability performance and involve relevant stakeholders in the reporting process.
+Sustainability reporting presents a number of challenges, including the complexity of ESG issues, the availability of Data and information, as well as the need for clear communication about challenges and difficulties.
+Companies must ensure that their reports are relevant, meaningful and easily accessible in order to strengthen stakeholder confidence.
+One way to overcome these challenges is to set clear goals and indicators for measuring performance in relation to sustainability and to involve relevant stakeholders in the reporting process.

 In addition, companies should ensure that their reports are easily accessible and written in clear and understandable language.
 This can help to strengthen stakeholder trust and create long-term value.